CGregoryDunn/GateBreakerSupport/README.md

 # GateBreakerSupport
-The Support Page for Gate Breaker.
+The support page for Gate Breaker.